Clerk / Officer / Councillor SALC Training:

 SALC is committed to making the primary tier of local government in Somerset more effective, more democratic and better able to take a leadership role in our local communities.
 To this end we offer a range of training programmes developed to address the unique needs of the professional clerk.
 For councillors our training is as equally diverse as the duties and powers of local councils.
 We provide courses for new councillors through to the experienced chairman.
 Please see the schedule below for details of the next training courses in date order.
-Click the venue name to open a map of the location.
 New events are being added to this page all the time, so remember to check back often.

 Bespoke whole council training:

 It is the aim of SALC to ensure all members of the council are equipped to perform their roles to the best of their abilities.
 To this end offer many different events focussing on a range of topics.
-Should a council require specific, personalised training we are delighted to discuss the provision of a specially tailored programme to be held at a venue of your choice.
+Should a council require specific, personalised training we are delighted to discuss the provision of a specially tailored programme.

-Each course will offer a limited number of places, booked on a first come, first served basis.
-Please ensure you have received an email confirmation of your booking before attending a course.
-For courses with limited places those who have not pre-booked might not be admitted.
+- Each course will offer a limited number of places, booked on a first come, first served basis.

-In the event that we have to cancel a course we will notify you by email and will re-schedule as soon as is possible.
-If you are unable to attend the new course date we will reimburse the fee paid.
-You can download a full copy of the SALC Training Terms and Conditions 19 here.
+- In the event that we have to cancel a course we will notify you by email and will re-schedule as soon as is possible.
+If you are unable to attend the new course date the council will not be charged.